This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Travel Activities for Kids 5-12 years old

 There is nothing like settling into a good old-fashioned book on a long road trip.
 Especially if you aren’t prone to car sickness!
 I am a fan of kids reading in whatever way works for them.
-Technically this post is about non-electronic activities, but if your kids prefer to read on an e-reader, go for it!
+Technically this post is about non-electronic activities, but our kids are now doing most of their reading on e-readers.

 Here are some top picks that our kids are enjoying right now: